Skip to main content

 Lift matches into view (additive)

 This mode lifts matching products in value space toward a target score derived from the rest of the catalog.
 The target is the value at the chosen percentile of the base metric across all candidate products.
 For each matching product, a portion of the gap between its current score and the target is closed.
 A product whose base score is already above the target stays where it is — Lift matches into view never demotes a matching product.
 The closer a product’s base score is to the target, the smaller the lift it receives, which prevents matched products from clustering at the top.
+Percentile Target decides where the matched cohort lands; Min positions between decides how far apart consecutive matches sit around that landing point.
 Key advantages:

 • Works with zero base values: Products with no sales data can still be lifted effectively.